-Contrary to what you might think, hemp milk will NOT get you high.
-Rather, as the name suggests, it is a plant milk made from hemp seeds.
-These seeds are soaked and ground in water, and the result is a substance that resembles milk and can be used in precisely the same way.
-Whether you want to add it to your coffee, use it to create delicious milkshakes or just enjoy it on its own, hemp milk is here and it is ready to take the United States – and the rest of the world – by storm.
+Contrary to what you might think, hemp milk will not get you high.
+Instead, as the name suggests, it is a plant milk made by soaking and grinding hemp seeds in water.
+The result is a substance that resembles milk and is used in the same way.

-Well-known brands such as Tempt Hemp Milk and Pacific Hemp Milk are the ‘face’ of what is set to become a multi-million-dollar industry.
-The seeds used to create the drink come from the edible part of the Cannabis sativa L. plant, the same one that is used to make weed.
+Well-known brands such as Tempt and Pacific are the ‘face’ of what is set to become a multi-million-dollar industry.
+The seeds that create the drink come from the edible part of the Cannabis sativa L. plant.
+It is similar to weed but without the psychoactive high.

-These seeds can be used to make protein powder, milk, oil and a host of other food items.
-It doesn’t cause a psychoactive high because it contains no THC, and as a consequence, most manufacturers claim that hemp milk is legal across the United States.
+You can use these seeds to make protein powder, milk, oil, and a host of other food items.
+It doesn’t cause a high because it contains no THC.
+As a consequence, most manufacturers claim that hemp milk is legal across the United States.
 The legalization of industrial hemp in the United States solidifies these claims.

 Hemp Milk Nutrition & Taste

-There are a host of hemp milk benefits because it contains significant amounts of at least ten essential amino acids (and trace amounts of several more).
-It is an excellent vegetarian source of protein and reputable brands ensure their hemp milk contains no phytates (these are enzyme inhibitors found in certain types of soy protein that are known to interfere with the assimilation of essential minerals).
+There are a host of hemp milk benefits because it contains significant amounts of at least ten essential amino acids.
+It also includes trace amounts of several more.
+Reputable brands ensure their hemp milk contains no phytates.
+These are enzyme inhibitors found in certain types of soy protein known to interfere with the assimilation of essential minerals.

-Hemp protein is also easier to digest than its soy counterpart because it doesn’t contain complex sugars (known as oligosaccharides), which cause flatulence when they are not broken down properly during digestion!
+Hemp protein is also easier to digest than its soy counterpart because it doesn’t contain complex sugars (known as oligosaccharides).
+These sugars cause flatulence when they are not broken down properly during digestion!

-Regarding taste, hemp seeds are known for their creamy and nutty flavor, which makes them similar to sunflower seeds.
-Hemp milk is created by first pulverizing the seeds, then, the remnants of the seeds are blended with water and the solid residue is strained.
-Hemp milk has a nuttier and creamier taste than soy or rice milk, and is a touch thicker than its counterparts.
+Regarding taste, hemp seeds have a creamy and nutty flavor, which makes them similar to sunflower seeds.
+You create hemp milk by first pulverizing the seeds.
+Then, you blend the remnants of the seeds with water and strain the solid residue.
+Hemp milk has a very different taste than soy or rice milk and is a touch thicker than its counterparts.